PhD in Microbiology and Ecology

-Current position: Senior Researcher at the Institute of Water and Ecological Problems, Far Eastern Branch of Russian Academy of Science, Russia
+Current position: Senior Researcher at the Institute of Water and Ecological Problems, Far Eastern Branch of Russian Academy of Science, Russian Federation

 CV as submitted for the Green Talents award (2009):